mingming-killer/abc/README.md

 # abc
-a android awesome log recorder from ingenic:
+a android awesome log recorder from ingenic.

 # how to use
-1. you can put the abc module to external/ in framework code path.
+* 1. you can put the abc module to external/ in framework code path.

-2. add the abc module to the build mk file: e.g: device/vendor/product/device.mk:
+* 2. add the abc module to the build mk file: e.g: device/vendor/product/device.mk:

 <pre>